inductiva/inductiva/docs-sources/swan/modeling-waves-in-polynyas/sections/section2.md

-# Running the Scenarios on Inductiva
+# Run the Scenarios on Inductiva

 ## Running the Baseline S0 Scenario
 The following Python script runs the simulation for the configuration `S0/polynya2D_20211007`.swn.
 Save the following code as a `.py` file inside the `tutorial` directory before running it.